 The European GNSS Agency (GSA) has launched a new Call for Proposals for the “Acceleration of EGNOS Adoption in Transport”.
 The objective of the Call is to foster EGNOS uptake in the European aviation, maritime, inland waterways and railway sectors.
-The deadline for submissions is 19 July 2021.
+The deadline for submissions is extended until 20 August 2021.
 An informative webinar on the call will be held on 23 April; to register, click here.
 For more information on the call, click here.

 A core mission of the GSA is to support European Union objectives and achieve the highest possible return on EU investment in space in terms of benefits to users and economic growth and competitiveness.
 This is the motivation behind the new Call, which aims to foster EGNOS adoption in transport by enabling users to get equipped with GPS/SBAS-enabled terminals, and supporting Air Navigation Service Providers, airports/heliports, maritime authorities and rail stakeholders in implementing and testing EGNOS-based operations.
 The budget for the Call is EUR 3,000,000 with the possibility to extend to EUR 10,000,000 depending on budget availability.